 FinTech Innovation: How It Is Making Payments More Efficient

-The ways people undertake financial transactions are undergoing disruptive changes today, with the rise of financial technology (FinTech) innovation.
+The ways people undertake financial transactions are undergoing disruptive changes today, with the rise of financial technology (FinTech) innovation and DeFi development services.
 In a nutshell, FinTech is understood as an application of innovative technologies, such as blockchain, to financial services and processes.

 Thus, the FinTech promise to modernize the financial sector is highly appealing, reaping active support from banks, policymakers, and regular end-users due to its promise of broader financial inclusion and greater efficiency, effectiveness, and resilience of the global financial system.
 Here we review the benefits of FinTech for the payments sector and examine how the integration of FinTech improves the financial transactions’ efficiency on a practical level.